 An internet search finally led Raymond to the Nureva® HDL300 audio conferencing system.
 What caught his eye?
 “The virtual mics,” said Raymond.
 (The HDL300 with Microphone Mist™ technology fills a room with 8,192 virtual mics that allow everyone to be heard no matter where they move in a room.)
 “With virtual mics, there would be no need for a complicated installation or to move mics around the room.”

-With a MSRP of just US$2,999, the HDL300 system solved RTI’s audio issues for a small fraction of their $50,000 estimate (which included some nice-to-have video components and other capabilities that just weren’t a priority for RTI at the time).
+With a MSRP of just US$3,099 in the United States, the HDL300 system solved RTI’s audio issues for a small fraction of their $50,000 estimate (which included some nice-to-have video components and other capabilities that just weren’t a priority for RTI at the time).

 And the results have been excellent.
 “The feedback from the team on the quality of the audio has been great,” said Raymond.
 The 30 engineers in Sunnyvale can now be heard clearly no matter which one of them is speaking or how they move in the room.